‘A pretty intense firefight’: Assessing the battle for Glenwood Canyon

 Another hotshot crew went up the drainage across the interstate from Bair Ranch and physically created a containment line that helped impede the fire’s march toward Dotsero.

-Patterson pointed out that while the winds have been erratic and kept crews on their toes at times, they have also been beneficial at other times and blown the fire back on itself.
+Patterson pointed out that while the winds have been erratic and kept crews on their toes at times, the winds also have been beneficial at other times and blown the fire back on itself.

 The effort to secure the fire line around Lookout Mountain will require altering a popular hiking and mountain biking route called the Boy Scout Trail.